LazyWizard/console-commands/README.md

 # README #

 This is the repository for the Console Commands mod, an unofficial developer's console for Fractal Softworks' indie space combat game **Starsector**.
 You can find the official forum thread for this mod, including installation instructions, [here](http://fractalsoftworks.com/forum/index.php?topic=4106.0).
+Documentation for this mod can be found [here](https://lazywizard.github.io/console-commands/).
 The remainder of this readme is for those who wish to contribute to this mod's development.

 ### Setting up your development environment ###